Byakuya no Kawabe (白夜の川辺 – Riverside of the White Nights)

 • Takako Yoshida: A maternal innkeeper near Mount Fuji who guides Shinichi toward healing through a reconnection with nature.

-• Naoko Watanabe: A reclusive poet in Kyoto who offers profound philosophical insights that deepen Shinichi’s self-understanding.
+• Naoko Fujikawa: A reclusive poet in Kyoto offering profound philosophical insights that deepen Shinichi’s self-understanding.

 • Daiki Morimoto: A seasoned Kyoto painter blending traditional and modern art, serving as a mentor in Shinichi’s creative rebirth.